 The application of IFR consists in re design every flow of the map assigning the percentage rate of virtual reduction in the ideal situation (see fig.5).

 Adopting this index we are capable to associate each flow of energy or substance in input with the maximum potential reduction that can be theoretically achieved.
-2
+Fig.5 shows the new ranking compared to that in figure 2: polyethylene packaging is now on top, because it can be totally eliminated, while primary colours is on the bottom.
+According to the new rank, it is suggested to work first on packaging and then reducing energy flow.